Sexclamations: Sticky Sex

 Break-up sex is a similar, but more unforgiving event.

-According to the “Urban Dictionary” it is either having sex with someone with the intention to break up with them afterwards, or having sex immediately after a break up.
+According to the “Urban Dictionary,” it is either having sex with someone with the intention to break up with them afterward or having sex immediately after a break-up.

 Last, but not the least sticky, is “ex-sex.”
 A hybrid of break-up and make-up sex, ex-sex refers to relations with a recently estranged significant other with the subliminal hope of reconciliation.

 Of course, it seems self-evidently stupid to start having sex with an ex, but there are some often overlooked perks.
 For example, it could mean you’re sleeping with fewer people.
 Instead of hooking up with a new guy, whom you’re not ready to date, you could hook up with the ex who doesn’t require a 20-minute lecture with a chart to know what turns you on.